johannessonlab/SpokBlockPaper/KmerCount/README.md

-# PoJellyfish: Exploring the TE abundance and composition of Podospora species
+# PoJellyfish: Extracting the kmers of the Podospora species to find the TSD of the Spok block

 Pipeline to calculate the distribution of k-mers (substring) of length six in the genome(s) of *Podospora* species using [Jellyfish](https://github.com/gmarcais/Jellyfish/tree/master/doc).